2 mg in 1mL, 10 mg in 1mL and 50 mg in 1mL Injections

 sneezing or runny nose

-chills, tremor, shivering or fever
+chills, tremors, shivering or fever

 trouble sleeping, nervousness or restlessness